 The Surfshark VPN is only a few years old but has already joined the elite of the VPN world.
 The company is based in the British Virgin Islands, another great privacy jurisdiction.
 Like NordVPN, it uses extremely strong encryption to protect message traffic between the VPN and your devices.

-Surfshark has a large, fast network of 3,200+ servers spread across 95 countries with full WireGuard support.
+Surfshark has a large, fast network of 3,200+ servers spread across 100 countries with full WireGuard support.
 In our testing, only NordVPN has clocked higher speeds than Surfshark.
+You can see this, for example, in the NordVPN vs Surfshark report.

 When it comes to security and privacy Surfshark ranks at or near the top in our testing.
 It also received good marks from Cure53 in a security audit of their apps and browser extensions.